Level 3 Acting & Musical Theatre

 Why should I choose to study the course at Warrington & Vale Royal College?

-You will study in a range of excellent performing arts facilities including a well-equipped theatre with sprung floor, staging, lighting, and sound.
-The course focuses on developing, rehearsing, and performing a wide range of showcases throughout the year, both within college and at external venues.
+You will train in a variety of excellent performing arts facilities, including a fully equipped theatre featuring a sprung floor, professional staging, lighting, and sound systems.
+The course places a strong emphasis on developing, rehearsing, and performing a diverse range of showcases throughout the year, both on campus and at external venues.

 What are the entry requirements?

-You will need a minimum of five GCSEs at grade 4 or above, including English and/or maths, or you will have need to have successfully completed the Level 2 Performing Arts course.
+You will need a minimum of five GCSEs at grade 4 or above, including English and/or maths, or you will have need to have successfully completed the Level 2 Performing Arts course with at least a merit grade.
 If you have not already achieved a grade 4 in your either your GCSE English or maths, you will be required to work towards this as part of your study programme.

 Are there any additional costs associated with the course?

-As a student on this course, you will be required to purchase your own costumes for shows and must wear black clothing for lessons (t-shirt, leggings/jogging bottoms, hoody, jumper).
-You will also need to provide your own basic equipment such as notebooks, folders, and pens.
+Are there any additional costs associated with the course?
+As a student on this course, you will be expected to provide your own costumes for performances and wear appropriate black clothing for lessons (such as a black t-shirt, leggings or jogging bottoms, and a hoody or jumper).
+You will also need to supply your own basic equipment, including notebooks, folders, and pens.

 Careers Information